marager13/GettingAndCleaningDataProject/README.md

 run_analysis.R - R script downloads, loads, and cleans the original data set; outputs file of cleaned and summarized data to a .txt file called Tidy_Dataset.txt

-Tidy_DataSet.txt - Final Tidy Dataset
+Tidy_DataSet.txt - Final cleaned Dataset exported as a txt file